House of Representatives

 Big cats are wild animals who suffer when people attempt to keep them as pets.
 By the time they are fully grown, they are too strong and dangerous for private owners to manage.
 Consequently, the animals are frequently neglected and locked away in barren cages with barely enough room to move.
 Proper care and diet are also very expensive, so the cats are often malnourished and unhealthy.

-Direct contact between the public and cubs fuels the demand for big cats as pets and causes enormous suffering.
-The breeders often separate mother cats from their cubs immediately after birth, leading to physical and psychological harm, as it interrupts the mother-cub bonding process and taxes cubs’ underdeveloped immune systems.
-It is stressful and frightening for the cubs to be passed around in crowds of people, and the handlers often physically abuse them to force them to “behave.”
+Direct contact between the public and cubs fueled the demand for big cats as pets and caused enormous suffering.
+The breeders often separated mother cats from their cubs immediately after birth, leading to physical and psychological harm, as it interrupted the mother-cub bonding process and taxed cubs’ underdeveloped immune systems.
+It is stressful and frightening for the cubs to be passed around in crowds of people, and the handlers often physically abused them to force them to “behave.”

 Conservation Implications